-The City of Irvine is located on part of what is known as the Irvine Ranch.
-This area was first populated by Native Americans.
-During the subsequent period of Spanish control, three Mexican-Spanish land grants covered 110,000 acres which were devoted to sheep grazing.
+The City is located on part of what is known as the Irvine Ranch.
+This area was first populated by Indigenous Peoples; however, during the subsequent period of Spanish control, three Mexican-Spanish land grants covered 110,000 acres which were devoted to sheep grazing.
 In 1876, the Irvine family acquired a portion of the land grants.
 Subsequently, ranch operations shifted from sheep grazing to agriculture.
 Crops were devoted to citrus, wheat, and lima beans.
 In 1894, James Irvine II incorporated the ranch into The Irvine Company.